-Cash paid for acquisitions and the related contingent acquisition consideration accounted for the most significant outlays for investing activities for the three months ended March 27, 2011 and March 25, 2012, in each case as a result of the implementation of our strategy to diversify our business through strategic acquisitions.
+Cash paid for acquisitions accounted for the most significant outlays for investing activities for the six months ended June 26, 2011 and June 24, 2012, in each case as a result of the implementation of our strategy to diversify our business through strategic acquisitions.

-On March 25, 2011, we completed our initial tender offer for all outstanding shares of common stock, par value \$0.001 per share, of Herley.
+On March 25, 2011, we completed our initial tender offer for all outstanding shares of Herley common stock, par value \$0.001 per share, of Herley.
 On that day, we paid \$245.5 million for approximately 12.9 million shares of Herley common stock, which excluded 0.3 million shares that had been tendered via a notice of guaranteed delivery.
-Through purchases in a subsequent offering period and a short-form merger, the Company completed its acquisition of Herley on March 30, 2011, and paid an additional \$25.1 million in April 2011 for the balance of the outstanding shares of 1.2 million and the Herley Options that were exercised as a result of the change in control.
+Through purchases in a subsequent offering period and a short-form merger, we completed our acquisition of Herley on March 30, 2011 and paid an additional \$25.1 million in April 2011 for the balance of the outstanding shares of 1.2 million and the Herley Options that were exercised as a result of the change in control.
 In December 2010, we acquired Southside Container & Trailer, LLC ("SCT") and in March 2011, we paid \$0.3 million to the SCT shareholders as SCT's indemnification obligations as set forth in the applicable acquisition agreement were met.